hack-different/homebrew-jailbreak/docs/README.md

 # Homebrew `hack-different/jailbreak`

-We have created a tap for homebrew that contains the required info for installing jailbreak related tooling
+We have created a tap for homebrew that contains the required info for installing jailbreak related tooling.

 ---